About Sesshin

 Meetings with the Teacher

-Each day our teacher, Rachel Mansfield-Howlett Roshi will conduct private interviews (sosan) and you will have a regular opportunity to meet with her.
+Each day our teachers will conduct private interviews (sosan) and you will have a regular opportunity to meet together.
 The teacher’s attendant, will indicate when this will be happening and the spirit in which we engage with the teacher.
 Upon entering the sosan room as you cross the threshold, bow once to the altar; come into the room and bow once to the teacher and take your seat; when the interview is over the teacher will signal this by ringing the bell; bow to the teacher from your seat with your hands placed on your thighs; rise and back out of the room; bow to the attendant; then return to your place in the zendo holding your palms together (gassho) as you make your way back.

 Meditation Instruction: